Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-etiquette-formulaires.md

 Align all labels to the left when the number of characters separating the longest label from the shortest label does not exceed 6 characters & nbsp ;; beyond that, align all the labels on the right.

-If relevant, the fields have an `autocompleted` attribute so that the user can use a list of pre-recorded or auto-complete proposals.
+If relevant, the fields have an `autocomplete` attribute so that the user can use a list of pre-recorded or auto-complete proposals.

 For radio and check box buttons, in addition to the label tag you can use other tags (`title`, `aria-labelledby`, `aria-label` or, in some cases, `fieldset` and `legend`).